How to Handle an Overpaid Credit Card

 How to tell if your credit card is overpaid

-A negative balance on your statement or account indicates that you’ve got an overpaid credit card.
+A negative balance on your statement or account indicates that you've overpaid on your credit card.
 Negative balances are written with a minus symbol or brackets: -$500.00 or ($500.00).

 Most overpayments happen accidentally.
 Your card could be overpaid because: